oskarth/experiments.oskarth.com/content/unix02.md

-This is the main entry point of `ls`. `argc` stands for *argument count*, and if main doesn't get more than two arguments (say, if you write `ls foo/bar`) it will call the function `ls` with the argument ".", and after that it will call the `exit` function.
+This is the main entry point of `ls`. `argc` stands for *argument count*, and if main doesn't get more than two arguments (say, if you write `ls foo/bar`) it will call the function `ls` with the argument `"."`, and after that it will call the `exit` function.

-We can get the assembly for our main function with the `disassemble` command in GDB:
+We can get the assembly code for our main function with the `disassemble` command in *GDB*.
+GDB is a debugger that allows us to see what is going on inside a program when it executes.

 ```
 (gdb) disassemble main